joereynolds/joereynolds.github.io/_posts/2018-06-12-the-half-whole-scale.md

 ```
 1  b2  b3
 ```
-Because of this symmetry, any pattern and any chord you play CAN be played a minor third up or down, lending itself well to some weird modulations and to very easy improvisation.
+Because of this symmetry, any pattern and any chord you play *can* be played a minor third up or down, lending itself well to some weird modulations and to very easy improvisation.

-That means that you can play some random noodles in the half-whole scale and move that wholeee noodle up a minor third and it will still work just fine.
+That means that you can play some random noodles in the half-whole scale and move that whole noodle up a minor third and it will still work just fine.
 This works with chord sequences too!

 Let's take a nice relative minor/major chord jam over a I - VI progression in C.